 Make the Best Steak at Home

-Start using science to get a consistent doneness and a delicious sear, with this method employed by top restaurants.
+Start using science to get a consistent doneness and a delicious sear, with this method employed by top restaurants – no fancy gadgets required.

 By Stillman Brown / Photos By Andrew Snavely